Sedlčany: Administrative division

+Etymology

+The name is derived from the word sedlčan, which denoted a person who moved from Sedlec.

 Geography

 Sedlčany is located about 30 km east of Příbram and 38 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is a hill at 519 m above sea level.
 The town is situated at the confluence of the Mastník River and the stream Sedlecký potok.
 The Sedlčany Retention Reservoir is built on the Sedlecký potok.